Vignoble Provence Grimaud Var 30Vignoble Provence Grimaud Var 30

 Les vendanges à Grimaud, Provence

-The grape harvest
+The grape harvest season

-Sometimes, as early as the end of August the tractors begin their annual procession on our local roads.
-Wine growers gather to start preparations for the harvest.
+Sometimes as early as the end of August, the tractors begin their annual procession on our local roads.
+Winegrowers gather to start preparations for the harvest.

-A land of olive groves
+A land of olive trees…

 The region’s olive growing tradition dates back beyond the 11th century.